Skip to Content

 Close-up of winged insect

 The Presidio is a 1,500-acre natural oasis, and home to 330 native plant species, 323 bird species, 30 butterfly species, three watersheds, a tidal marsh, and a freshwater lake (among many other natural gems!).
 A perfect day trip is a visit to Mountain Lake, located along the Presidio’s southern border.
-Here you can enjoy the sounds of Pacific chorus frogs, see damselflies, or glimpse a western pond turtle perched on a rock.
+Here you can enjoy the sounds of Pacific chorus frogs, see damselflies (pictured), or glimpse a western pond turtle perched on a rock.
 We also encourage you to take the Mountain Lake Promise and observe your wildlife findings via the iNaturalist app.

 Mountain Lake